Coronavirus Employees' Help

-Weirdly, Spain isn't automatically covered by all 'European' travel insurance policies, despite being in Europe, so make sure you select Spain when booking a policy.
-All European policies featured in our guides offer the option of policies that can include Spain.
+Weirdly, Spain isn't automatically covered by all 'European' travel insurance policies, despite being in Europe, so make sure you select Spain (if you get the option) when buying a policy, but always check the policy wording that Spain is included.
+All European policies featured in our guides include Spain.

 As with any country, it's worth making sure you're aware of the laws in Spain before you go – but there are also lots of bylaws it's worth watching out for too.

 One of the most extreme examples we've seen was in Torrox, at the eastern end of the Costa del Sol – there tourists who left out towels to reserve the best spot on a busy beach risked having their towels confiscated by the beach patrol and paying a £21 'release' fee to get them back.